Artona17/Artona17/README.md

 ### Hi👋 @Artona17 is here
 - 🈷🎵🎮 I'm interested in learning languages, creating music and translating games and technical articles!
 - ✅❌ I'm currently learning QA automation in C#.
-- 🅰 I speak english, russian and a bit of japanese.
+- 🅰 I speak English, Russian and a bit of Japanese.
 - 📧 ludmila170500@gmail.com
 <!--
 **Artona17/Artona17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.